app-generator/django-admin-volt/README.md

 ## How to Customize

-When a template file is loaded in the controller, `Django` scans all template directories starting from the ones defined by the user, and returns the first match or an error in case the template is not found.
+When a template file is loaded, `Django` scans all template directories starting from the ones defined by the user, and returns the first match or an error in case the template is not found.
 The theme used to style this starter provides the following files:

 ```bash
 # This exists in ENV: LIB/admin_volt